bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-troubleshooting.md

 # Troubleshooting

-This section will help you resolve common errors with installation of BigBlueButton 2.2-beta (referred hereafter as BigBlueButton).
+This section will help you resolve common errors with installation and configuration of BigBlueButton 2.2.

 If you are unable to resolve any installation issues, post a description of the error message along with the version of BigBlueButton you are installing to [bigbluebutton-setup](http://groups.google.com/group/bigbluebutton-setup/topics?gvc=2) and the community can help you further.